jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/dialog.md

 ```
 #### Update Intent

-Updating an intent gives you the possibility to change slot values or the confirmation status for slots or intents.
+Updating an intent gives you the ability to change slot values or the confirmation status for slots or intents.
 Here's an example:

 You already have the user's name stored in the database, so you don't want to ask for it again.
 Therefor you just update the intent and add the slot value.
 ```javascript